pangtao22/planning_through_contact/readme.md

 Details of the planning algorithms can be found in
 - [Global Planning for Contact-Rich Manipulation via Local Smoothing of Quasi-dynamic Contact Models](https://arxiv.org/abs/2206.10787), currently under review.

+The simulator repo can be found in https://github.com/pangtao22/quasistatic_simulator